-- 36.2 During the formation lap(s) practice starts are forbidden and the formation must be kept as tight as possible. - 36.3 Overtaking during the formation lap(s) is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-In this case, drivers may only overtake to re-establish the original starting order.
-Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane.
+- 36.2 During the formation lap(s) practice starts are forbidden and the formation must be kept as tight as possible. - 36.3 If a driver does not leave the pre-grid in the assigned position, this driver must enter the pit lane and start from the designated area at pit out.

+Overtaking during the formation lap(s) is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.

+If a driver falls out of position during the formation lap, this driver must enter the pit lane and start from the designated area at pit out.

-A penalty under Article 15.3 (b) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.
+A penalty under Article 15.3 (b) will be imposed on any driver who fails to enter the pit lane after one of the above infractions.